-Insert resistors R2 and R3 after bending them into the shape shown to the left.
-The colors for the 10 kOhm R2 are brown-black-orange, with a gold band on the end.
-The 4.7 kOhm R3 has colors yellow-purple-red, again with gold at the end.
+Insert resistors R1 and R2 after bending them into the shape shown to the left.
+The colors for the 10 kOhm R1 are brown-black-orange, with a gold band on the end.
+The 4.7 kOhm R2 has colors yellow-purple-red, again with gold at the end.

-Insert the DB9 connector into the space marked for CON3.
+Insert the DB9 connector into the space marked CON3.
 Make sure to solder all pins, including the large pins on the sides of the connector, to prevent the connector from breaking loose when a serial cable is attached.